Kerreen Reiger

-Kerreen M. Reiger (born 1946) is an Australian academic, sociologist and author.
-She lives in Melbourne and teaches sociology at La Trobe University.
-She has a special interest in family, motherhood and childbirth and was one of the founders of the activist group Maternity Coalition.
+Kerreen M. Reiger (1946-2026) was an Australian academic, sociologist and author.
+She lived in Melbourne and taught sociology at La Trobe University.
+She had a special interest in family, motherhood and childbirth and was one of the founders of the activist group Maternity Coalition.

+Personal Life and Death

+Reiger had four children, two step-children, and 13 grandchildren.
+She passed away from a terminal illness on 12 January 2026.